Hokkien culture: Shipbuilding

-The Minyue people - the original inhabitants of Hokkien before sinicization of the region - were known for their skills in shipbuilding.
+The Minyue people—the original inhabitants of Hokkien before sinicization of the region—were known for their skills in shipbuilding.
 Even the ancient Han Chinese, who were, by a considerable margin, the most advanced people in the region at that time, took note of Minyue's shipbuilding skills.
 For most of the first millennium AD, Port of Meizhou Bay of Chinchew has been one of the greatest ports of the Chinese Empire.
 Later, during 6th to 9th century (Tang dynasty), peoples in Hokkien were said to be able to build large ships of 50 to 60 tonnes, which was very remarkable for that time period.
 Hokkien remained the leading shipbuilding center for the Chinese Empire in the six centuries that followed, resulting in a strong shipbuilding tradition among Hoklo.

 Cultural symbols

-Narcissus
+Water fairy

-Narcissus (Pe̍h-ōe-jī: Tsuí-sian; Traditional Chinese: 水仙, literally "water fairy") is the official provincial flower of Hokkien.
+Water fairy (Pe̍h-ōe-jī: Tsuí-sian; Traditional Chinese: 水仙, literally "water fairy"; English: Narcissus, jonquil) is the official provincial flower of Fujian.
 In the Hokkien-speaking region, it regularly appears in names for places and buildings.